Students' Representative Council, University of Sydney

 Sexual harassment is a form of discrimination that is not tolerated at the University of Sydney.
 Sexual harassment can come in many different forms, including but not limited to non-consensual touching, jokes or comments of a sexual or inappropriate nature, staring, stalking, intrusive questions, and even pressuring someone to go out on a date (either in person or online!)

 This year, we will be focusing on challenging victim blaming stereotypes that are predominant in discussions around sexual harassment and assault.
 Our campaigns will draw attention to the way that humour and normalized assumptions are used to perpetuate harmful myths about harassment and assault.
-We will also focus on “informed consent” as one of our main concerns for 2016 by running a campaign about the difficulties in giving consent when impaired by drugs and/or alcohol.
+We will also focus on “informed consent” as one of our main concerns.

 If you ever feel unsafe on campus, give campus security a call on 9351 3487.